 The college has a unique structure and identity.
 Unlike the university's other colleges, it has no academic departments and it grants no degrees.
 Instead, it brings together a cross section of students and teachers in a special curriculum, designed to meet a portion of the students’ general education and various other requirements.
 Programs are available to four-year and transfer students.

-The four year program is open to entering freshmen and extending over a student's entire undergraduate career.
+The four year program is open to entering freshmen and extends over a student's entire undergraduate career.

 The two year program is open to select third year students who are either continuing at or have transferred to the university, and a two-plus program is available for transferring sophomores.